 My kids love games!
 A lot of times when we are out and about or even at home, I make up games to sneak in some extra time to work on early literacy skills.
 Early literacy skills refers to what children know about reading and writing before they learn to read or write.
 Today I’m sharing 7 games we play that promote early literacy skills.
 The games I’m sharing here focus on letter knowledge and phonological awareness.

-My oldest (who is 5) is super into rhyming these days.
-Since rhyming is such an important skill to master for reading, I love playing Rhyme Machine with him.
+Since rhyming is such an important skill to master for reading, I love playing Rhyme Machine with my boys.
 There’s no actual machine in this game, but we pretend to put a word into the ‘machine’ and then we try to think of as many words that rhyme with that word.
-Some are jibberish words, but that’s okay!
+Some are gibberish words, but that’s okay!
 It’s still rhyming and listening to the sounds in a word.
 Here’s an example how how the game is played.

-Me: “Troy, what word do you want to put in the rhyme machine today?”
+Me: “Ok, what word do you want to put in the rhyme machine today?”

 Me: “Okay, let’s see…kite rhymes with might!
 Your turn!”

 And we keep doing this until we can’t think of any more words.
-It’s such a simple game, but my son loves it!
-He’s even got little brother to play and he loves to correct his brother when he doesn’t say a rhyming word. 🙂
+It’s such a simple game, but my boys love it!

 Another reading skill that’s important for kids to know is counting syllables, or the parts of a word.
 This game is similar to the Rhyme Machine.
 We just shout out a word and then clap and count the syllables.
 We look around the room and find objects and find the syllables.
 Here’s an example: